-This page explains the COVID-19 Policies that apply to all of Prof. Dave Lillethun’s classes for fall 2021.
+This page explains the COVID-19 Policies that apply to all of Prof. Dave Lillethun’s classes for spring 2022.

 I am excited that we will once again be able to hold class in person this semester!
 I imagine you share my mix of excitement and apprehension about the current situation, but rest assured that I am committed to giving you the best education I can, while keeping your health and safety, and that of the entire Tufts community, my top priority.

 The odds of transmitting the SARS-CoV-2 virus between two vaccinated individuals who are both wearing masks are extremely small.
 The university and course policies are designed to use masks and vaccination, along with isolation and quarantining for those who are infected or have been exposed to those who are infected, to ensure that everyone’s risk is kept to an absolute minimum.
 Therefore, following these policies will be very much appreciated by your fellow students and the Tufts community.

 Once we have thus ensured a safe learning environment, we will be able to confidently proceed with our important goal of education and learning.

 - The global pandemic is a dynamic situation, and none of us can fully anticipate what the situation will be like half way through the semester, let alone at the end.
 Therefore, as we respond to changing situations, all of these policies (as well as university policies) may be subject to change during the semester.

 - You must follow all university policies regarding COVID-19, and they will be enforced in my classes.
 Note that some of these policies have changed since the previous semester.

 - This class will meet in person.
 In order to ensure the best possible educational experience for students attending in person, there is no “remote option” available.

 - The university has announced that all classes will be virtual through Friday, Jan.
 21, so we will meet online using Zoom until then.
 (Zoom connection details will be posted in Canvas.)
 After Monday, Jan.
 24, all classes will be held in person only.